Green Street, Newham: Anne Boleyn and Mahatma Gandhi

 The local tradition is that Anne Boleyn, second wife of Henry VIII, lived at Green Street House and that the King would visit to court her.
 There isn't any documentary evidence to support this, and there are grounds to believe it to be mistaken.

 In 1931 Gandhi visited London for a period of 3 months for talks on the future of India, he based himself at Kingsley Hall in Bromley-by-Bow and was enthusiastically received by East Enders.

 It is said that he attended several West Ham games during his stay and visited the Boleyn Tavern where he drank cream soda while discussing football and radical politics with local people.

 Gandhi was a keen football fan, establishing three teams in South Africa, and already had a strong connection to West Ham United through his friendship with its founder, Arnold Hills, while living in London completing his law studies in 1888–91.
 During this period Hills brought the young Gandhi onto the executive committee of the London Vegetarian Society.
 During his 1931 stay in London, Gandhi would take long early morning walks, and he often used the nearby Sewerbank (or Greenway) between Stratford and Plaistow.
 Gandhi also met Charlie Chaplin in nearby Canning Town.

 Shopping and Fashion

 Near Upton Park Underground station, the road becomes a regional centre for retail in food, jewellery and fabrics, and the location of Queens Market.
-The road has an array of shops specialising in primarily South Asian goods, catering to those with strong cultural and familial ties to Bangladesh, India and Pakistan.
+The road has an array of shops specialising in primarily South Asian goods, catering to those with strong cultural and familiar ties to Bangladesh, India and Pakistan.
 The street also has a smaller yet prominent Afro-Caribbean community culture, reflected in its several food stores specialising in Caribbean and African foods.

 In the 21st century, Green Street has become well known for its diversity in fashion.
 This diversity grew after London Mayor, Ken Livingstone expressed that 'the Asian presence within the London's creative industries is a huge asset'.
 An article written by journalist Larry Ferguson in 2003 encapsulated this and focused on the Fashion designer, Bubs Mahil who ran and continues to run the famous saree house Chiffons London in Green Street, Forest Gate, and has made costumes for Bollywood diva Aishwarya Rai as well as British Prime Minister Tony Blair — who wore her Nehru jacket in India — and his wife, Cherie.
 In the early 1990s and 21st century she also made headlines for dressing other notable people including Prince Buthalezi, Richard Branson, Mark Ramprakash, Britt Ekland, Parminder Nagra, Gurinder Chadha, Meera Syal, Myleene Klass and Joss Stone.